yrp604/rappel/README.md

 ## Install

 The only dependencies are libedit an assembler (nasm on x86/amd64, as on ARM) , which on debian can be installed with the `libedit-dev` and `nasm`/`binutils` packages.
-Please note, as `rappel` require the ability to write to executable memory via `ptrace`, the program is broken under `PAX_MPROTECT` on grsec kernels.
+Please note, as `rappel` require the ability to write to executable memory via `ptrace`, the program is broken under `PAX_MPROTECT` on grsec kernels (see [#2](https://github.com/yrp604/rappel/issues/2)).

 ```
 $ CC=clang make